Ngā Taonga Sound & Vision: Christchurch

 324 Cashel Street was the former location of the RNZ Sound Archive, and latterly the location of the majority of Ngā Taonga's sound archiving operations.
 It was the site of the archive's largest audio storage vault, in which over 90,000 items were housed in controlled archival conditions.
 These included early audio cylinders, acetate discs, open reel tapes, cassette tapes and digital audio tapes.
 The branch also held publicity materials and documentation relating to the sound collection.
 Preservation, cataloguing and client supply activities took place, and there were also public listening facilities (by appointment only).
-10-12 staff were based there in 2014.
-As part of the 2016/17 restructure Ngā Taonga Sound & Vision closed the facility in the first half of 2017, moving the collection to Avalon and remaining staff to Blackheath Place, Christchurch.

 After the closure of the Cashel Street location in 2017, Ngā Taonga Sound & Vision established a small satellite office located within the Blackheath Place office complex at 73 Durham Street South.
 The building is listed with Heritage New Zealand as an Historic Place Category 2.
-Visits were by appointment only.
-In early 2018 the office was relocated to shared business accommodation in Addington.
+In early 2018 the office was relocated to shared business accommodation in the Hazeldean Business Park in Addington, which was closed in 2019/2020.

-Former collection locations

-In April 2005 RNZ Sound Archives moved the historic Ngā Taonga Kōrero audio collection to a purpose-built archive facility at RNZ's transmission site in Henderson, Auckland.
-The collection was relocated to Avalon as part of the 2016/17 restructure.
-The RNZ transmitter site at Titahi Bay also held parts of the RNZ Sound Archives collection.
-This site was still being utilised by Ngā Taonga Sound & Vision after the amalgamation.

-Attempts at co-location

-Christchurch (2012-2015)
+Two attempts have been made at creating a facility shared by two different organisations in Christchurch.
 Following the 2011 Christchurch earthquake RNZ Christchurch and RNZ Sound Archives shared the same building at 324 Cashel Street.
-The 2012 transfer agreement between RNZ and the then New Zealand Film Archive, pointed in principle to both parties again cohabiting a new RNZ Christchurch facility that was being developed.
-The agreement pointed out that there was no legal obligation on either party to follow through with the accommodation proposal.
+The 2012 transfer agreement between RNZ and the then New Zealand Film Archive, pointed in principle to both parties again cohabiting a new RNZ Christchurch facility that was being developed, which did not eventuate.

-By January 2014, the archive was in discussions with the Department of Internal Affairs and the University of Canterbury over a possible combined site at Ilam.
-This would house the former RNZ Sound Archives, be the South Island headquarters for Archives NZ and the location for the University Library archives.

-In November 2014, Ngā Taonga Sound & Vision reported that the Department of Internal Affairs could find it difficult to meet the archive's preferred timetable to accommodate the long term needs of its sound archiving operations by 2016.
-The archive said it would continue discussions with the Department but it would also re-enter conversations with RNZ over its accommodation in Christchurch.